j4k0m/3DPrint-Lite-1.9.1.4-File-Upload/README.md

 So getting Remote Code Execution in the target host is not part of this vulnerability.

 ## Summary:
-In the end this vulnerability has a small impact in the target, and it can be only exploited to upload non-harmful files in the host target.
+In the end this vulnerability has a low impact in the target, and it can be only exploited to upload non-harmful files in the host target.